-Notes to the consolidated financial statements For the year ended 31 December 2018
+Notes to the consolidated financial statements

 1. Group accounting policies

 Basis of preparation

 The consolidated financial statements of the Group have been prepared in accordance with International Financial Reporting Standards ("IFRS") as adopted by the European Union, IFRIC interpretations and the Companies Act 2006 applicable to companies reporting under IFRS.
 The financial information has also been prepared under the historical cost convention except that it has been modified to include certain financial assets and liabilities (including derivatives) at their fair value through profit and loss.
 These policies have been consistently applied to all years presented unless otherwise stated.